-CO Number CO Statement On the successful completion of the course, the students will be able to Cognitive Level CO1 Define the characteristics of electromagnetic radiation and their interaction with matter.
+CO Number On the successful completion of the course, the students will be CO1 Define the characteristics of electromagnetic radiation and their interaction with matter.
 K1 CO2 Explain the basic principle of laser.
 K2 CO3 Apply the functions of laser for practical applications in various field. К3 CO4 Differentiate the various types of lasers and their working principle.
 K4 CO5 Summarize properties of laser and its applications.
 K5